Jesse-Hines/JavascriptIntro/README.md

-# JavascriptIntro
+# JavascriptIntro (Fundamentals Part 3)
-All projects from the fundamental Javascript section of The Odin Project
+Assignment from the fundamental part 3Javascript section of The Odin Project